Call us on 0208 973 0429

 Legislation plays a fundamental role in tackling climate change.
 New research, conducted in collaboration between Globe International and the London School of Economics, shows a dramatic increase in the climate laws.
 The findings of the study illustrate that the world’s stock of climate legislation has risen steeply, from fewer than 50 in 2000 to almost 500 in 2013!
 Those are becoming more ambitious as countries realise the benefits of tackling climate change and discovered that the costs are manageable.

 It can sometimes feel like an uphill battle in making the case for truly energy efficient homes; not only is the whole idea yet to make a significant impact on consumers, when it does it is usually in the form of a brand-spanking new build.
 It is in this context that is it worth pointing out that not only do energy efficiency measures such as wall insulation, double glazing and energy efficient boilers help reduce energy bills, they also contribute towards higher resale values.
 The study, compiled by DECC in 2012, found that dwellings that were rated with an EPC of D were sold for 8% more than dwellings with a G, and ratings of A/B were sold for 14 per cent more than the lowest rated houses.

 Sustainable Homes and partners undertook a study of energy use in over 500 homes through the 2013/14 winter.
 The following is the first report we published of our findings.
-This instalment is the foreword to our report.
-You can read the introduction to the study here.
-We will be publishing the main findings in the next two blogs.
-Stay tuned!
+This installment is the last part of our report.

 Sustainable Homes and partners undertook a study of energy use in over 500 homes through the 2013/14 winter.
 The following is the first report we published of our findings.
-This instalment is the introduction to our report.
+This installment is the second part to our report.

 © 2014 - Sustainable Homes